Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Flow Field Tomography

 where $K$ is the total number of timesteps used for training, as in \eqref{equ:QoI matrix} and \eqref{equ:measurement matrix}.
 Finally, the physics loss term is simply

 where $\lVert\cdot\rVert_\mathrm{F}$ denotes the Frobenius norm.

-In previous works, the data loss term was based on ``known'' values of some QoI at selected $(x,y,t)$ points in the flow field~\cite{Cai2021a}.
+In a previous effort, the data loss term was based on ``known'' values of some QoI at selected $(x,y,z,t)$ points in the flow field~\cite{Cai2021a}.
 For instance, the concentration field outputted by the PINN, $\mathbf{C}_\mathrm{out}$, could be compared to reconstructions computed using one of the conventional algorithms mentioned in section~\ref{sec:tomography:explicit algorithms}, denoted $\mathbf{C}_\mathrm{est}$:

 However, $\mathbf{C}_\mathrm{est}$ is subject to reconstruction errors that ultimately corrupt the function learned by minimizing this loss.
-As an alternative, we propose to incorporate the measurement model from \eqref{equ:model discrete} into the loss function,
+As an alternative, we propose to incorporate the measurement model from \eqref{equ:model discrete} into the loss function,\footnote{Similar methods have been used to reconstruct blood flow fields from magnetic resonance imaging data~\cite{VanHerten2020,Fathi2020} and wind fields from light detection and ranging data~\cite{Zhang2021}.
+Our study represents the first such use of PINNs for tomographic reconstruction.}

 which could be done for most of the modalities listed in the introduction.\footnote{Complications arise in tomographic PIV because the projections are proportional to LoS integrals over discrete particle fields as opposed to integrals of the QoI.} In other words, a PINN trained with \eqref{equ:measurement loss} will learn a function that satisfies the governing physics and the \textit{projection data}, as opposed to error-prone reconstructions.
 Finally, the loss terms are weighted and combined to form a total loss,